EldritchJS/inference_results_v0.5/closed/NVIDIA/RunningOnOpenshift.md

 2. NVIDIA GPU operator installed on cluster
 3. Node Feature Discovery operator installed on cluster

+### Create a system config if necessary
+Check out  `code/common/system_list.py` to see if your cluster's GPU configuration is already defined (e.g. T4x1 for a single T4 GPU) if not, define your configuration here.
+You'll also need to create a directory structure in `measurements` with the same name as your configuration.

 ### Build MLPerf NVIDIA Image
 Minimal: Follow the steps of the `README.md` file in this directory to the `make build_docker` step, then push the image to the image repository of your choice (e.g. quay.io)
 Optional: Run the docker image locally, then run additional steps of the preparation process in the `README.md` file in this directory. `make download_dataset` will cause your image to be even more enormous. `make download_model` is safer.